bbauska/TUMx-DWAPNx/README.md

 see a white line around the nodes, which we have set in the CSS file up here.
 So,

-now let\'s imagine, we would like to change around the width of our links.
+now let&apos;s imagine, we would like to change around the width of our links.
 We

 could go back into CSS and actually change the stroke width in the CSS